sac3g15/CoastSat_noc/README.md

 ```

 ### 3.2 Extract Coordinates
 Once the ROIs have been established, we need to extract the coordinates to a list in order to run the modified coastsat script.
 The first of four ArcGIS models is used.
 These models combine multiple ArcGIS functions in a clear chain structure that can be viewed in the edit window (Right click model in toolbox > Edit).
-The model can be run by double clicking the nuame in the catalog pane as well as in the edit window which can be more reliable if a process fails in the geoprocessing pane.
+The model can be run by double clicking the name in the catalog pane as well as in the edit window which can be more reliable if a process fails in the geoprocessing pane.

 1. In map document, in Catalog window.
 Under toolboxes > right click > Add Toolbox > navigate to CoastSat-master_vSC > ShorelineChangeTools > ShorelineChange.tbx
 2. Double click ‘Extract Coordinates’ to open processor